Reason for Policy

 g.
 Dismissal and Expulsion from the College: Permanent separation of the student from the College.
 Students expelled from the College are not entitled to refunds for tuition or fees associated with their interrupted enrollment.

 - Students subject to discipline may appeal the decision imposing the disciplinary action.
-Appeals must be submitted in writing to the Vice President of Finance and Administration within 10 business days after the student receives written notification of the disciplinary decision.
+Appeals must be submitted in writing to the Director of Finance within 10 business days after the student receives written notification of the disciplinary decision.
 The appeal must specify the grounds on which it is being made.
 Allowable grounds for appeals are limited to the following:

 a.
 Procedural irregularity;

 b.
 Insufficiency of evidence to support the charged violations of the Code of Conduct;

 c.
 Inappropriately imposed sanction(s); or